Publications of Thomas Colcombet

 algorithm.

-games, that we view as general transition systems.
-We study transformations of
+infinite duration games, that we view as general transition systems.
+We study

-systems using a Muller condition into ones using a parity condition, extending
+transformations of systems using a Muller condition into ones using a parity

-Zielonka’s construction.
-We introduce the alternating cycle decomposition
+condition, extending Zielonka’s construction.
+We introduce the alternating cycle

-transformation, and we prove a strong optimality result: for any given deterministic
+decomposition transformation, and we prove a strong optimality result: for any given

-Muller automaton, the obtained parity automaton is minimal both in size
+deterministic Muller automaton, the obtained parity automaton is minimal both in

-and number of priorities among those automata admitting a morphism into
+size and number of priorities among those automata admitting a morphism into the

-the original Muller automaton.
+original Muller automaton.
 We give two applications.
-The first is an
+The first is an improvement in

-improvement in the process of determinisation of Büchi automata into parity
+the process of determinisation of Büchi automata into parity automata by

-automata by Piterman and Schewe.
-The second is to present characterisations on
+Piterman and Schewe.
+The second is to present characterisations on the

-to define languages of possibly infinite ranked trees.
-They extend
+formalism used to define languages of possibly infinite ranked trees.
+They

 -calculus